 2. Preparation is Key

-Remember the adage, ‘First impression is the last impression.’
-Learn everything you can about the company you are representing, its products, and services.
-Please get to know your prospects, their processes, applications, and challenges.
+Remember the adage, ‘The first impression is the last impression.’
+Learn everything you can about the company you are representing, its products, and its services.
+Getting to know your prospects, their processes, applications, and challenges.
 Awareness of competitors’ products and services is also crucial.

 Developing a good script to use while setting appointments is also part of the preparation process.
 Customize one according to the needs of the organization you are representing.
 When cold calling potential customers to make appointments, it acts as a guide for you to have a seamless conversation.